Field Sobriety TestsDefending the Accused with Experience & Passion

 When a highway patrol officer pulls someone over for suspicion of driving under the influence (DUI), they often need to collect more evidence before they can justify an arrest.
 To get that additional evidence, the go-to strategy is to tell the suspect to take a field sobriety test (FST).
 Even though an FST is proposed as a way to prove sobriety or intoxication, you should know they are skewed from the beginning to be out of your favor.

-If you were arrested for a DUI after taking a field sobriety test, you can still challenge the charges and fight to save your driver’s license and freedoms.
+If you were arrested for a DUI in Denver after taking a field sobriety test, you can still challenge the charges and fight to save your driver’s license and freedoms.
 Connect with Fife Luneau, P.C. and our Denver attorneys right away.
 With thousands of DUI cases successfully managed throughout our years of experience, we are the first name in DUI defense for people throughout Colorado.

 Start on your DUI defense case now.
 Contact our firm.
 We take calls 24/7.